 - bleeding from the nose, gut or umbilical cord (bleeding and bruising are not normal in the first months of life)

-- irritability, vomiting, paler than usual in skin or (for dark skinned babies) pale appearing gums which might be due to internal bleeding
+- being irritable, vomiting, having paler than usual skin or (for dark-skinned babies) pale appearing gums - these might be due to internal bleeding

 Who can I ask for more information about vitamin K?

-Your lead maternity carer (LMC) can give you more information about vitamin K.
+Your midwife or family doctor can give you more information about vitamin K.